Masked: Several ministers resume work from office today

 The Council of Ministers headed by Prime Minister Narendra Modi and including Rajnath Singh and Amit Shah have also resumed working at their ministries today.
 The PM has urged that social distancing protocols be followed.

-On Saturday, Modi was seen wearing a home made facemark during his meeting with the Chief Ministers via video conferencing.
+On Saturday, Modi was seen wearing a home made facemask during his meeting with the Chief Ministers via video conferencing.

 The meeting revolved around the lifting of restrictions following the lockdown that would end on April 14.
 Apart from Modi, several Chief Ministers were also seen wearing the face mask.